Liverpool expose the three pillars of Pep Guardiola and Man City’s spectacular decline

 There was a lull in the noise, a break in the Anfield atmosphere, when a defiant chant emerged from a corner near Stefan Ortega’s goal.
 “City, City, the best team in the land,” came a chorus first aired in the years when the notion was fanciful.
 For much of the last few years, they have often been branded, sometimes by opponents, as the best team in the world.

 Now that description is outdated, inaccurate, almost mocking.
-Now they are behind Brighton in the table, 11 points adrift of Liverpool, their title race run weeks before Christmas.
+Now Manchester City are behind Brighton in the table, 11 points adrift of Liverpool their title race run weeks before Christmas.
 They have lost six of their last seven games in all competitions, not won against anyone since Erik ten Hag was still Manchester United manager.

 Their Carabao Cup exit at Tottenham aside, there is a case for calling a 2-0 defeat at Anfield their most respectable result in the worst run of Pep Guardiola’s managerial career.
 They are not accustomed to losing to Bournemouth or Brighton, to conceding four at home to anyone or away to Sporting CP.
 A defeat at Anfield, Guardiola’s personal house of horrors, is nothing new.